dsnatochy/vpress/guides/cloudapp/README.md

 3. Enter the App name and click on “Submit” button.
 4. Click on “Download keypair” to save your newly created application credentials and click on “Go to app”.
 :::warning Warning
-Our private key cannot be recovered, so please save them it a safe location.
+The private key cannot be recovered, so please save them it a safe location.
 If you lose your private key you will be able to reset the public/private keypair for your appId
 :::